mehulagg/gitlab/doc/user/project/description_templates.md

 We all know that a properly submitted issue is more likely to be addressed in a timely manner by the developers of a project.

-Description templates allow you to define context-specific templates for issue and merge request description fields for your project, as well as help filter out a lot of unnecessary noise from issues.
+With description templates, you can define context-specific templates for issue and merge request description fields for your project, and help filter out a lot of unnecessary noise from issues.

-## Overview

 By using the description templates, users that create a new issue or merge request can select a description template to help them communicate with other contributors effectively.

-Every GitLab project can define its own set of description templates as they are added to the root directory of a GitLab project's repository.
+Every GitLab project can define its own set of description templates, as they are added to the root directory of a GitLab project's repository.

-Description templates must be written in [Markdown](../markdown.md) and stored in your project's repository under a directory named `.gitlab`.
+Description templates must be written in [Markdown](../markdown.md) and stored in your project's repository in the `.gitlab` directory.
 Only the templates of the default branch are taken into account.

 ## Use-cases

+These are some situations when you might find description templates useful:

+- You can create issues and merge request templates for different stages of your workflow, for example, feature proposal, feature improvement, or a bug report.
 - Add a template to be used in every issue for a specific project, giving instructions and guidelines, requiring for information specific to that subject.
-  For example, if you have a project for tracking new blog posts, you can require the title, outlines, author name, author social media information, and so on.
+  For example, if you have a project for tracking new blog posts, you can require the title, outlines, author name and author social media information.
-- Following the previous example, you can make a template for every MR submitted with a new blog post, requiring information about the post date, front matter data, images guidelines, link to the related issue, reviewer name, and so on.
+- Following the previous example, you can make a template for every MR submitted with a new blog post, requiring information about the post date, front matter data, images guidelines, link to the related issue, and reviewer name.
-- You can also create issues and merge request templates for different stages of your workflow, for example, feature proposal, feature improvement, or a bug report.

 ## Creating issue templates

 Create a new Markdown (`.md`) file inside the `.gitlab/issue_templates/` directory in your repository.
 Commit and push to your default branch.

-To create a Markdown file:
+To create a Markdown file, in a repository:

  1. Click the `+` button next to `master` and click **New file**.
  1. Add the name of your issue template to the **File name** text field next to `master`.